 Master of Science, Forensic Science

-- The recommended GRE score for admission is 1100 (combined) on the verbal and quantitative sections of the test.
+- Minimum recommended GRE score for admission is 300 (combined) on the verbal and quantitative sections of the test.

 - Students seeking admission to the MSFS Program must have taken at least two semesters of laboratory-based general chemistry, and two semesters of laboratory-based organic chemistry.
-It is recommended that students also have completed one semester of quantitative analysis (wet analytical chemistry), and earned a minimum grade of "B" in each of the above courses.
+It is recommended that students also have completed at least two of the following courses: quantitative chemistry (wet analytical chemistry), instrumental chemistry, biochemistry, molecular biology, and statistics, earning a minimum grade of "B" in each course.

 Please review the admissions checklist for additional details.

 Application ProcessApplication materials are received by the graduate school, then made available to the MSFS Program Director.
 Please refer to the UAB Graduate School online application system for questions concerning submitting your application.

 Your application is considered complete when: